Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 This component will be a modal that pops up when the user clicks on a region and has all of the information about the region inside of it.

 As with the other components, let's make it so we need to pass it a variable when we create it.
-Call this region.
-We should also make it take a function that gets called when we close this component.
+We should also make it take a function that gets called when we close this component so that we can change the active region in App.svelte.

+Call these `region` and `onClose` respectively.

 In `RegionInformation.svelte`: